5 Less Crowded Hikes Near Bozeman

 - John Burroughs

-Our connection to nature in Montana is something special, almost sacred.
-Well, it might be very sacred for some.
-It takes determination, will power, and sense of craving wild spaces to be a Montanan.
+Our connection to nature in Montana is something special, something sacred.
+It takes determination, will power, and a sense of craving wild spaces to be a Montanan.
 So, it makes sense that we take our hiking opportunities very seriously.
 Everyone should get outside and enjoy the great outdoors, but sometimes that creates crowds.
 That might deter someone from hiking those busy spots.
 Hyalite Canyon is gorgeous.
 Hiking the M Trail is a right of passage.
 Fairy and Lava Lake have dedicated champions.
 But, where do you go if you want a bit more solitude?
 If you want the experience to be uniquely yours?
 We're here to help with that!

 Madison Buffalo Jump State Park